Lipschitz rigidity for scalar curvature: Dirac operators twisted with Lipschitz bundles

 \begin{prop} If the connection $\nabla^E$ is metric, then the twisted Dirac operator $\Dirac_{E}$ is formally self-adjoint with respect to the $L^2$-inner product on $\Lip(M, S \otimes E)$ induced by $g$, that is,

 In particular the operator

 is self-adjoint. \end{prop}

-\begin{proof} For smooth $g$ this holds by the same argument as in~\cite[Proof of Lemma~5.1]{LM89}, since partial integration holds for Lipschitz sections.
+\begin{proof} For smooth $g$ this holds by the same argument as in~\cite[Proof of Lemma~5.1]{LM89}, since integration by parts holds for Lipschitz sections.
 If $g$ is of regularity $W^{1,p}$, $p >n$, we choose a sequence of smooth metrics $g_\nu$ on $M$ converging to $g$ in the $W^{1,p}$-topology, hence in the $L^{\infty}$-topology.
 By Lemma \ref{regb} we obtain

 \end{proof}

 In the remainder of this section let \begin{enumerate}[\myicon] \item $M$ be of even dimension $n$, \item $W$ be the unique irreducible complex $\cl_n$-module with the usual $\ZZ/2$-grading $W=W^+\oplus W^-$ and a $\Spin(n)$-invariant Hermitian metric, \item $\Dirac_E = \bar\Dirac_{g,E} \colon H^1(M, S\otimes E) \to L^2(M, S \otimes E)$ be the closure of the twisted Dirac operator from Definition \ref{def:spin}. \end{enumerate} We obtain induced $\ZZ/2$-gradings